RobertGawron/DDSFunctionGenerator/README.md

 ## Software

-Configuration of the function generator is handled by [STM32F030K6Tx](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00088500.pdf).
-Peripheral configuration will be done using CubeMX.
+Buisness logic is implemented in Forth.
+HAL is done in C using CubeMX.